-Metric: English Learner Progress Indicator (ELPI) and Reclassification Rate competencies and are instrumental in the improved reclassification rate.
+Metric: English Learner Progress Indicator (ELPI) and Reclassification Rate

+Analysis Statement: As noted in the metric section above, our desired outcome for the English Learner Progress Index was not achieved.
+Nonetheless, we strongly believe that professional development opportunities for our EL staff do help students develop new skills and competencies and are instrumental in the improved reclassification rate.
 Our EL staff can offer tools to support growth and development in the areas where students require the most assistance.
 We have determined that with educational partner feedback, we will continue this action into the new three-year cycle.